wangyuabbo/r_file/README.md

 # r_file

-This is a R project created during the -Computer Statistical-
+This is a R project created during the *Computer Statistical*